OfficeDev/office-js-docs-pr/docs/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md

     </Requirements>
     ```

 4. Under the `<Host>` element for the workbook, add the following `<Runtimes>` section.
-The lifetime needs to be “long” so that the custom functions can still work even when the task pane is closed.
+The lifetime needs to be **long** so that the custom functions can still work even when the task pane is closed.

     ```xml
     <Hosts>